sodadata/docs/soda-cl/cross-row-checks.md

 ---
 layout: default
 title: Cross checks
-description: Use a SodaCL (Beta) row count checks to validate the number of rows in a table.
-Compare row counts across tables or data sources.
+description: Use a SodaCL (Beta) cross check to compare row counts across datasets in the same, or different, data sources.
 parent: SodaCL (Beta)
 redirect_from: /soda-cl/row-count.html
 ---